Shifts-Project/shifts/mswml/README.md

 We used python version 3.8.10.
 For all additional library requirements, please refer to `requirements.txt` file.

-## Data visualisation
+## Data visualization

 Both 3D FLAIR images and ground truth segmentation masks are distributed in [Nifti](http://nifti.nimh.nih.gov) format.

-For the visualisation of images, we suggest either using [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) software for medical images visualisation or [nilearn](https://nilearn.github.io/stable/index.html) Python library for displaying cuts of 3D images.
+For the visualization of images, we suggest either using [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) software for medical images visualization or [nilearn](https://nilearn.github.io/stable/index.html) Python library for displaying cuts of 3D images.
 For the last option consider using `nilearn.plotting.plot_img()` function to display slices of a 3D image and `nilearn.plotting.plot_roi()` for displaying slices of a 3D image